ch-stark/test/argoworkflow_openshift.md

 ## 3. Configure the service account to run workflows

 To run all of the examples in this guide, the 'default' service account is too limited to support features such as artifacts, outputs, access to secrets, etc...
-For demo purposes, run the following command to grant admin privileges to the 'default' service account in the namespace 'default':

 ```bash